folkarps/FAMDB/README.md

 Users can create and edit mission descriptions, upload mission versions, and schedule deletion of specific versions of missions.

-Admins can move missions from the mission making server (MM server) to the main server, archive missions, and create sessions with specific missions.
+Admins can move missions from the mission making server (MM server) to the main server, and create sessions with specific missions.

 Issues can be reported at https://github.com/Raptoer/FAMDB/issues